2018 United Kingdom wildfires: Yorkshire

 South Yorkshire Fire and Rescue attended two large grass fires on 27 June.
 The first, off Crookes Lane in Carlton, Barnsley, was reported at around 3 pm and was contained by 7:30 pm, and is believed to have been started deliberately.
 The second, in Middlewood, Sheffield, was first reported at around 8 pm, sending smoke billowing across the city.

 Between 28 June and 1 July, the West Yorkshire Fire and Rescue Service (WYFRS) responded to 678 incidents, of which 438 incidents (65% of all callouts) were in relation to wildfires.
 This included 99 separate wildfire incidents in West Yorkshire on 28 June alone.
 One particularly severe wildfire broke out on a hillside above Old Lane in Boothtown, Halifax on 1 July, burning within 20 m of three residential blocks of flats on Canterbury Crescent before being brought under control.
 In a press release on 2 July, the WYFRS described the ongoing series of wildfires across the county as "unprecedented".

 On 2 September, a bushfire broke out in the Parkwood Springs area in the north of Sheffield.
 The wildfire, which was later determined to have been caused by arson, burned for around five hours before being contained.
 The fire destroyed around 700 m2 of steep hillside shrubland habitat on the hills above the city, as well as numerous buildings and structures at the abandoned Sheffield Ski Village site.

 Wiltshire

 On 2 July 2018, fire crews were called to a fire in Dinton, Wiltshire.
 The fire broke out in a field off Hinton Road with the blaze encompassing around 150 m2 of land.
 The farmer helped firefighters by using a plough to create a fire break to stop the flames from spreading.
 Firefighters also dampened the hedges around to also prevent spreading.

 Highlands

 A wildfire occurred near Temple Pier in Drumnadrochit of the Highlands on 2 September 2018.

 Other impacts

 The Derbyshire Fire and Rescue Service, Ruth George (Member of Parliament for High Peak), and others called for the cancellation of The Lights Fest, a mass release of sky lanterns scheduled to be held on 28 July at Buxton Raceway, near the Derbyshire moors.
 Event organisers responded by stating that the type of lanterns used did not pose a fire risk, but the event was eventually cancelled.

+A study by researchers at the University of Leeds concluded that raised air pollution levels due to wildfire smoke drifting across Sheffield and Manchester from the Saddleworth Moor fire in 2018 had likely contributed to at least 24 premature deaths.